...

 “The length of human gestation varies considerably among healthy pregnancies, even when ovulation is accurately measured.
 This variability is greater than suggested by the clinical assignment of a single ‘due date’.

-They support the notions that it can be completely normal and safe for pregnancy to last longer than is currently deemed ideal, and that it may be preferable to give a due date as a window or range rather than a set point.
+They support the notions that it can be completely normal and safe for pregnancy to last longer than is currently deemed ideal and that it may be preferable to give a due date as a window or range rather than a set point.
+Our pregnancy calculator gives an example of how we can give an estimation of a due date.

 My hope with this blog is that I have opened your eyes to the concept that we are all different and this is reflected in the differing amount of time we take to go into labour.
 Let’s be patient!